 Both liquids are pumped from different containers and are sprayed from a spray gun at a 1:1 ratio.
 When these two combine in the nozzle, they increase in size or expand 30 – 50 times as the bubbles continue to form which result in a solid, close celled yet light mass.
 When this mixture is sprayed on top of a roof, it settles as a solid membrane.

-The mixture dries instantly after it is applied to a roof and as it expands, it makes the roof weather and water tight.
-Since the material is so light weight, the structure remains intact.
+The mixture dries instantly after it is applied to a roof and as it expands, it makes the roof weather and watertight.
+Since the material is so lightweight, the structure remains intact.
 Once the SPF mixture is applied according to the suitable thickness, layers of elastomeric coating and granules are applied on top to protect the material from the sun’s rays.
 SPF can oxidize and get damaged otherwise.
 The layer thickens and can then be walked on for maintenance or other purposes.

-Benefits of a commercial foam roof
+Benefits of a commercial foam roof in Phoenix

 As far as commercial roofing systems go, a commercial foam roofing system can allow you to save energy and reduce costs because of the following reasons:

 As mentioned before, a foam roof is quite dense in structure which makes it thermal resistant.
 This is what is known as its R-value.
-Commercial foam roofing material has an R-value of 6.25/inch so if a roof requires a R19 insulation value, it will require 3 inches of this foam.
+Commercial foam roofing material has an R-value of 6.25/inch so if a roof requires an R19 insulation value, it will require 3 inches of this foam.
 As it is applied on top of the substrate, it reduces thermal expansion/contractions and reduces chances of condensation from forming underside.

 With the right amount of coating (almost 11/2 inches), SPF roofing can keep your home cool in the summer and offer sufficient heat in the winter thus cutting down your energy bill significantly.
 However, depending on the type of roof, some parts might get more foam than others.